 - Optional ultrasonic rear parking assist

-- Optional rearview camera system with a display screen in the rearview mirror or navigation screen
+- Optional backup camera system with a display screen in the rearview mirror or navigation screen

 - Optional rear-seat DVD entertainment system